nicholas-maltbie/OpenKCC/README.md

 way to control a character avatar as a kinematic object that will interact with the environment.

+![Bunny logo for OpenKCC project - a white bunny with the letters OpenKCC written in outlined boxes in front of it.](Demo/bunny_logo.png)

 OpenKCC is an open source project hosted at [https://github.com/nicholas-maltbie/OpenKCC](https://github.com/nicholas-maltbie/OpenKCC)